paglobal/augmented-tabflow/README.md

 - handle errors in timeouts as well
 - (maybe) create utils for try catch notify (separate ones for service worker and async content fns with fallbacks)
 - use early returns anywhere it makes sense
-- (if necessary) delete unneeded icons. be sure not to break anything. look for instances of `icon` and `sl-icon` element with `name="<icon-name>"`
+- (maybe, please be careful) delete unneeded icons. be sure not to break anything. look for instances of `icon` and `sl-icon` element with `name="<icon-name>"`
-- (if necessary) add test suite
+- add test suite
-- consider implementing internationalization
+- (maybe) implement internationalization
-- consider implementing manual theme switcher
+- (maybe) implement manual theme switcher

 ### Store listing

-- Upload video
+- upload new video
-- Attribution for projects that made this project possible
+- attribute projects that made this project possible

-### Docs
+### Help Dialog

-- Add reference to video
+- add reference to new youtube video
-- Attribution for projects that made this project possible
+- attribute projects that made this project possible